Indeterminate Sentence Review Board (ISRB)

 - Persons who committed crimes prior to their 18th birthday and were sentenced as adults.

-The ISRB reviews cases, conducts hearings, conducts violation hearings, and provides services to victims of persons under the Board's jurisdiction.
-Explore the following webpages to learn more about the Board and its responsibilities and services:
+The ISRB reviews cases, conducts hearings, oversees supervision violation hearings, and provides services to victims of inmates under the Board's jurisdiction.
+See the ISRB annual report for more information about the Board.